Opentrons/opentrons/api/docs/v2/new_pipette.rst

 Multi-Channel Pipettes
 ======================

-All atomic commands work with both single-channel (like ``'p20_single_gen2'``) and multi-channel (like ``'p20_multi_gen2'``) pipettes.
+All building block and advanced commands work with both single-channel (like ``'p20_single_gen2'``) and multi-channel (like ``'p20_multi_gen2'``) pipettes.
 To keep the interface to the Opentrons API consistent between single and multi-channel pipettes, commands treat the *backmost channel* of a multi-channel pipette as the location of the pipette.
 Location arguments to building block and advanced commands are specified for the backmost channel.
 This also means that offset changes (such as :py:meth:`Well.top` or :py:meth:`Well.bottom`) can be applied to the single specified well.

 For instance, to aspirate from the first column of a 96-well plate you would write: